 Luckily, Airbnb does offer host protection insurance of up to $1 million for those who rent houses or apartments through Airbnb.
 However, your Airbnb accident will have to meet very specific criteria in order to make you entitled to insurance coverage.

-In Airbnb accidents resulting in severe injuries, the $1 million limit can dry up pretty quickly, which is why the injured visitor will have to seek compensation through the homeowner’s insurance coverage.
+In Airbnb accidents resulting in severe injuries, the $1 million limits can dry up pretty quickly, which is why the injured visitor will have to seek compensation through the homeowner’s insurance coverage.
 The same goes for those whose Airbnb accident is not covered in the company’s insurance policy.

 In Pennsylvania, most people carry homeowners’ insurance on the property, which may cover your Airbnb accident.
 However, our Pittsburgh Airbnb injury lawyer warns that many insurance policies do not provide coverage if the homeowner is using his or her home for profit.
 And renting a home out on Airbnb falls under the category of “using for profit.”